robertlarkins/math-and-code-tricks/EntityFramework/Querying.md

 ```

 Alternatively the query could be broken into two or more stages, with the first stage bringing back the data restricted to one piece of the query.
 This may allow a client-side evaluation to be performed with a dataset that is reduced in size.
-This may be necessary if the query is being peformed
-on an entity with a Navigation Property.
+This may be necessary if the query is being peformed on a Navigation Property of an entity, in which case, find the Navigation Property entity and
+use it in a subsequent query call.

+For example if we were wanting to find a company based on say CompanyOwner and Address, and CompanyOwner was a Navigation Property on Company.
+We could first query for CompanyOwner, and use the found entity to restrict the query on Company.
+While this might be two calls, it may avoid
+needing to do client-side evaluation.

 See:
  - https://stackoverflow.com/questions/58074844/ef-linq-error-after-change-from-dotnet-core-2-2-6-to-3-0-0